-The Syllabus framed for M A History (with specialization in Islamic History) is intended for giving students the overall picture of problems and debates involved in the history and historiography.
-The Syllabus focus on Indian History with due care to include the Kerala history.
-The Courses are schemed keeping in view that students have learned the history of the world, the nation and Kerala in details so that such details are risked to offer the students a clear picture of the problems and prospects of history at all levels.
-The entire courses are framed in such a way that apart from gaining insight into historical problems, student would also acquire sufficient skills in research and research presentation.
+The Syllabus for M. A. History (with specialization in Islamic History) is intended to provide an overall picture of the problems and debates present in history and historiography.
+The Syllabus focuses on Indian History with special concern for Kerala history.
+The Courses are schemed keeping in view that students have acquired basic knowledge in the histories of the world, the nation and Kerala from their undergraduate programme.
+The syllabus intends to offer a clear and comprehensive picture of the problems and perspectives current in history at all levels.
+The whole set of courses are framed in such a way that, apart from gaining insight into historical problems, student would also acquire necessary skills leading to research, presentation and publication.